paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Commit to the 2-6 hour engagement required for the course</p>
 </blockquote>

-Learn more about the [ReActivate/ReFresh course](https://www.padi.com/courses/reactivate)
+Learn more about the [ReActivate/ReFresh course](https://www.padi.com/courses/reactivate) *note, this link opens an external page.*

 **If you would like to book our ReActivate/ReFresh course, please [Contact Us](/contact?message=Enquiry%20about%20ReActivate/ReFresh%20Course).**